brandur/sorg/content/articles/postgres-reads.md

 until it doesn't.
-In a more complex codebase save hooks and update triggers can be useful in helping to ensure correctness, but given enough lines of code and enough people working on it, _perfect_ correctness can still be frustratingly elusive.
+In a more complex codebase save hooks and update triggers can be useful in helping to ensure correctness, but given enough lines of code and enough people working on it, _perfect_ correctness can be frustratingly elusive.

 Projects that produce only moderate database load (the